Princess Elizabeth of the United Kingdom: Marriage

+Elizabeth had little interest in stiff court etiquette, she was spirited and resolute and longed for a household of her own.
 In 1808 Elizabeth was reluctantly obliged to decline a proposal from the exiled Duke of Orléans (later King of the French as Louis Philippe I) due to his Catholicism and her mother's opposition.

-During a ball in the British royal court in 1814 Elizabeth got to know the German Prince Frederick of Hesse-Homburg.
+During a ball in the British royal court in 1814 Elizabeth got to know the German Prince Frederick of Hesse-Homburg, the heir to the throne of Hesse-Homburg, one of the smallest states in the German Confederation.
 When Elizabeth saw the Austrian officer in his elegant Hussar's uniform, she is supposed to have said, "If he is single, I will marry him!"
 Four years later, Elizabeth received a letter indicating that Frederick was asking for her hand in marriage.
-Elizabeth was immediately interested, and her surviving sisters were supportive.
-Although Frederick was said to be overweight and smell constantly of tobacco from his beloved meerschaum pipes, Elizabeth was undeterred in her goal to marry him.
+For many years, Frederick had categorically refused to enter into marriage, against the urging of his father and the parliament of Hesse-Homburg.
+But during the Congress of Vienna, the Duke of Kent and Hesse-Homburg's federal envoy, Johann Isaak von Gerning, arranged the connection.
+The already 48-year-old Elizabeth was immediately interested, and her surviving sisters were supportive.
+Although Frederick was said to be overweight and smell constantly of tobacco from his beloved meerschaum pipes, Elizabeth persevered in her goal of marrying him in order to free herself from her domineering mother and find her own role by assuming the position of a Landesmutter ("mother of the country").
 Queen Charlotte refused to permit the union for weeks fearing Elizabeth's unavoidable move to Germany, but finally acquiesced when her daughter refused to back down.

 Against all resistance, the wedding took place on 7 April 1818 in the private chapel in Buckingham Palace in Westminster.
 Elizabeth wore a dress made of silver tissue and Brussels lace with ostrich feathers adorning her hair.
 She was led to the altar by her second eldest brother, the Duke of York.
 Neither her eldest brother the Prince Regent nor her father attended the wedding, kept away by gout and severe mental illness respectively.
-The new couple honeymooned at the Prince Regent's house in Brighton.
+The new couple honeymooned at the Prince Regent's Royal Pavilion in Brighton.

 It was not a real "love match", in spite of the mutual understanding and respect; in fact it was an agreement with which both were satisfied.
 Elizabeth was able to escape the constrictive environment of her home by moving to Germany with her husband, and Frederick gained many advantages by becoming allied with the British royal family.
 However, Frederick remarked during his honeymoon that he was surprised to be happy and content in Elizabeth's presence; Elizabeth found her new husband to be intelligent, generous, and affectionate.
-The marriage lasted until Frederick's death in 1829 and was described as very happy.
+The marriage lasted just a little over ten years, until Frederick's sudden death in 1829, and was described as very happy.